feiyulu/pyqg_DA/README.md

 The same process happens during inference.
 When the U-Net is applied in the DA processs, a localized `q` matrix is constructed around each model gridpoint.

 ### `ML_core.py`

-Because the training samples are taken as moving subsets of the full datasets, after reading the input data, the "get item" function takes one sample at a time to generate the data batches.

 ### `B_UNet.ipynb`